open-easyrtc/open-easyrtc/docs/easyrtc_client_tutorial.md

 These calls determine the content of the local media stream initialized by easyrtc.initMediaSource, so you must call them before calling easyrtc.initMediaSource.

-### Setting The Video Bandwidth ###

-You can set the bandwidth used to send and receive each media stream's video track by calling easyrtc.setVideoBandwidth.
-The function takes a single integer argument, the desired bandwidth in kilobits per second.

-    easyrtc.setVideoBandwidth(45);

-The method should be called before initiating or accepting connections as it operates by modifying records used to establish peer connections.
-It will have no effect on media streams passed to a peer connection before it was invoked.
-Currently, this is only respected by Chrome, and we're told by Mozilla that Firefox won't like it.

 ### Ignoring Calls

 In the examples above, the callee always accepted connections from the caller.